aridjayarecipes/cutesrecipes.web.app/content/post/2075-recipe-of-speedy-brussel-sprouts-bacon-potatoes-and-cheese-sauce.md

 1. Take 1/4 cup of butter minced garlic and olive oil

-The roasted potatoes taste delectable in the cheese sauce too, so if you&#39;re having a hard time getting your family behind trying.
+The roasted potatoes taste delectable in the cheese sauce too, so if you're having a hard time getting your family behind trying.
 Brussel Sprout Salad with Bacon and Blue Cheese.
 Brussel sprouts bacon potatoes and cheese sauce.
 Brussel sprouts•shredded cheddar cheese•milk•potatoes cubed with peeling on I used Yukon Rosa potatoes•cornstarch•milk•bacon I.

 <!--inarticleads2-->